LiaRap/input4CORDEX/README.md

 # input4CORDEX
-Codes to generate forcing files for ORCHIDEE from CORDEX data (CMIP5)
+Codes to generate forcing files for ORCHIDEE from CORDEX data (CMIP5) + useful information